Last updated 13 May 2020

 5. Now involve the affected hand: slip the unaffected hand underneath the affected one and mix the lather of both hands washing the palm and back fingers.
 The backs of both hands should be well lathered.

-6. Move the front and back of unaffected hand against both sides of the other hand.
+6. Move the front and back of the unaffected hand against both sides of the other hand.

 8. Whilst doing this, clean around the nails of the affected hand.